-They must ensure that all his staff are aware of these arrangements.
+They must ensure that all staff are aware of these arrangements.
 They must comply with the First Aid Regulations, and ensure that a first aid kit is available on site and that an appointed person with a basic knowledge of first aid is present on the site at all times when his employees are at work.
+Where climbing is required, all climbers must have an in date Emergency 1st Aid At Work certificate or higher.

 The attention of contractors is drawn to the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, regarding accidents and the sending of written notice in the prescribed form to the enforcing authority.
-A copy of this notice must be forwarded to the BT Radio Safety Manager.
+A copy of this notice must be forwarded to the BT Senior Tower Policy Manager.

-All accidents, incidents and near misses, however trivial, must be recorded and reported to the BT External Works Supervisor in writing within 24 hours of their occurrence.
+All accidents, incidents and near misses, however trivial, must be recorded and reported to the BT Representative in writing immediately, in either paper or electronic formats.